 Understanding Cortisol and Its Impact on Health

-Cortisol plays a key role in your body’s stress response and affects many aspects of your health.
-High cortisol levels from chronic stress can lead to various health issues over time.
+Cortisol is a hormone that plays a key role in your body’s stress response and affects many aspects of your health.
+Higher cortisol levels from chronic stress can lead to various health issues over time.

 The Role of Cortisol in the Body